Who makes up the TranQuill Legal team?

 In her spare time she loves nothing more than spending time with her 3 children and power-ranger husband.
 She enjoys the occasional hot chocolate with friends whilst they complete their latest puzzle, or a quiet wine and a good book.

-Our exceptional and skillful support team
+Our exceptional and skilful support team

 Krystal Curley wants to live in a world where husbands finish the building projects they start and children would understand there is a life without wifi.
 She is our accounts guru – reminding everyone how they should enter charges correctly and gently reminding us when we haven’t!!
 She spends half her time telling the boss to keep his hands out of the Xero stuff.
 She has many years’ experience as a legal secretary and receptionist.
 Like her Dad Owen, she enjoys a good cup of tea.
 When she isn’t doing the school run, Krystal can be found sorting out their home in the Dandenong mountains.